About Our Guide Dogs

 Retirement: Leading the Good Life

 When our dogs become ten years old, it is time for their well-earned retirement, and we provide our clients with replacement guide dogs.
 It is up to the client to decide where the retired dog will go.
-They can keep the retired dog and the new guide dog in their home, or give the retired dog to a friend or relative.
+They can keep the former dog and the new guide dog in their home or give the retired dog to a friend or relative.
 Or, they can return the retired dog to us, and we place them with their original puppy raiser.
 We also have a long list of people who want a retired dog as a pet.
 The bottom line: all our dogs go to loving homes where they live out their lives in peace and comfort.

 Sponsor a Guide Dog